iplaydk/docs-trackers/forza-motorsport/README.md

 - **Tracker Not Opening**: If the tracker does not open from the taskbar, ensure it was installed properly and try launching it again.
 - **Incorrect Timing in First Race**: Always remember that the first race will not be timed correctly.
 After the initial round, the system will function as expected.
 - **Full-Screen Tracker Locking You Out**: Since the tracker runs full-screen, it can lock you out of the desktop.
 To exit, use **Alt+Tab** or the **Windows button** to access the taskbar.
+- **Overlay Not Disappearing After QR Scan**: If the QR code overlay doesn't disappear after scanning, you'll need to restart the tracker application.
+Don't worry about your settings - they will be remembered when you relaunch the app.

 ### Best Practices: